Founding Dean Emeritus at Jefferson College of Population Health

 Yuri Fesko, MD

-Yuri Fesko, M.D., is Medical Director of Oncology at Quest Diagnostics.
+Yuri Fesko, M.D., is Executive Medical Director of Medical Affairs, Quest Diagnostics.

 Dr. Fesko received his bachelor’s degree and medical degree from Case Western Reserve University School of Medicine.
 He is certified by the American Board of Internal Medicine in hematology and medical oncology.